 Food and Fasting:

-The significance of this festival is grand both for married as well as unmarried women and all those who want to fulfill their desires.
-Many devotees keep fast on this day till midnight and start their day with the worship of Lord Shiva.
-The Shiva temple is flooded with devotees who perform all the rituals of Shiva lingam pooja and all the rituals continue throughout the night.
+The significance of this festival is grand both for married as well as unmarried women and all those who want to fulfil their desiderates.
+Many devotees observe fast on this day till midnight and start their day with the worship of Lord Shiva.
+The Shiva temple is flooded with devotees who perform all the rituals of Shiva lingam puja and all the rituals continue throughout the night.

 Post rituals the other crucial thing is the procedure of fasting where you can have saatvik food like sabudana khichdi, bhang, thandai for dinner.
 Wearing a rudraksha mala is considered to be very auspicious as rudraksha beads are supposed to have been originated from the tears of Lord Shiva.
 There is constant recitation of “Om Namah Shivaya” and Mahamritiyunjay Jap.